apache/inlong-website/docs/en-us/contribution.md

 Pull requests should not be merged before the review has approved from at least 1 committer.

 For more about merging pull request, please refer to [this page](https://cwiki.apache.org/confluence/display/TUBEMQ/Merging+Pull+Requests)

+## Website Contributor List
+We are very pleased to announce some contributors here.
+They have made a lot of contributions in the translation of TubeMQ.
+Thanks again to the following participants.
+ - deepEvolution
+ - missy
+ - min.yang
+ - goson
+ - stillcoolme
+ - tboy
+ - viviel
+ - yuecai.liu